Blog

 Calories describe units of energy, particularly pertaining to cellular energy metabolism and the amount of “stored energy” in foods.

-With the boom in biological research in the last few decades, an understanding of cellular energy metabolism has dramatically improved, revealing multiple cellular pathways that contribute and affect energy metabolism.
-This essentially reduced the value of calories as a tool for optimizing nutrition as there are many other factors involved in the amount of energy cells can produce.
+With the boom in biological research in the last few decades, an understanding of cellular energy metabolism has dramatically improved, revealing multiple cellular pathways that contribute to and affect energy metabolism.
+This essentially reduced the value of calories as a tool for optimizing nutrition, as there are many other factors involved in the amount of energy cells can produce.

 Nevertheless, studies looking at caloric restriction have proven that caloric restriction (in the absence of malnourishment) is associated with longevity [1], improved cardiovascular parameters [2], weight loss and maintaining a healthy weight [3].

 Thus, low carbohydrate diets became very popular for inducing weight loss [4], based on the concept of caloric restriction.
-Extreme versions tend towards the likes of high protein diets (and their contraindications), as fats are considered a high calorie food.
+Extreme versions tend towards the likes of high protein diets (and their contraindications), as fats are considered a high-calorie food.

 Subsequent advances in the understanding of cellular metabolism made it clear that caloric restriction is not as simple as caloric intake, revealing the flaw in this line of thinking.

 The applied concept of calories changes subtly depending on whether one is looking at carbs, fats or proteins.
-While carbohydrates and proteins were always considered low in calories compared to fats; fats and proteins require more calories in order to produce cellular energy than carbs, resulting in weight loss and potentially less available energy.
+While carbohydrates and proteins were always considered low in calories compared to fats, fats and proteins require more calories in order to produce cellular energy than carbs, resulting in weight loss and potentially less available energy.

 In this sense it is difficult to generalize with dietary carbohydrates and calories.
-It appears more beneficial to focus on consuming low calorie carbohydrates than it is to avoid high calorie foods, such as fat, or to consume fewer carbohydrates in order to avoid calories.
+It appears more beneficial to focus on consuming low-calorie carbohydrates than it is to avoid high-calorie foods, such as fat, or to consume fewer carbohydrates in order to avoid calories.

 16. Zone diet